geoff-project/coi/docs/guide/cancellation.rst

    https://docs.microsoft.com/en-us/dotnet/standard/threading/cancellation-in-managed-threads

-To use this feature, your problem must first declare that its support it by setting the ``"cern.cancellable"`` :ref:`metadata <Metadata>`.
+To use this feature, your problem must first declare that its support it by setting the metadata :mdkey:`"cern.cancellable"`.
 When it does so, a host application will pass a `Token` to the constructor.
 On this token, the problem should check whether cancellation has been requested whenever it enters a loop that may run for a long time.

 This sounds complicated, but luckily, :ref:`parameter streams
 <guide/cancellation:Synchronization>` already support cancellation tokens: